lvlivingston/bamabargainbarn/readme.md

 ### **MVP Goals**

 ###### User Stories
-- [ ] AAU, I want to see information on a landing page without having to log-in.
+- [ ] AAU, I want to see products for sale on a landing page without having to log-in.
 - [ ] AAU, I want the ability to purchase a product.

 ###### Style
 - [ ] Include basic CSS to successfully utilize the web application
-- [ ] Include top hamburger navigation including 'Home', 'Shop', and 'Shopping Cart' page links
+- [ ] Include top hamburger navigation including 'Home' and 'Shopping Cart' page links
-- [ ] Include 3 individual page views, including:  'Home', 'Shop', and 'Shopping Cart' screens
+- [ ] Include two individual page views, including:  'Home' and 'Shopping Cart' screens
 - [ ] Include visual optimization for mobile view

 ###### Functionality
+- [ ] Include Stripe payments API for ability to purchase a product
 - [ ] Include shopping cart functionality
-- [ ] Include Stripe payments API for ability to purchase a product